themanyone/whisper_dictation/README.md

 There may be other dependencies.
 Look in requirements.txt.

 Modify `dictate.py` and set the preferred threshold audio level and device.
-This might require some experimentation.
+This could require experimentation.
 If the microphone is not detected, open Control Center or Volume Control settings.
 And choose the preferred audio device for the mic, whether it is a Bluetooth, USB microphone, or whatever.
 You can also use `gst-inspect-1.0` to get a list of audio sources to try.
 The default `autoaudiosrc` should work in most cases.

 Again, explore the examples on the [Whisper-Jax](https://github.com/sanchit-gandhi/whisper-jax) page and make sure whisper is working first.
-Edit `whisper_dictation.py` to use your preferred pipeline and dictation model from their examples for best results.
+Edit `whisper_dictation.py` to use the preferred pipeline and dictation model from their examples for best results.
 We found that `jnp.bfloat16` is for TPU devices.
-So `jnp.float16` is what we use for our older GPU.
+So `jnp.float16` is what we use for our laptop GPU.
+Those with a decent, desktop GPU might prefer float32.
 Reference, [PyTorch docs.](https://pytorch.org/xla/release/2.1/index.html)

 Now we are ready to try dictation.